Foresteam/weeb/README.md

 # Test cross-platform landing
 Uses my own frontend library for component approach.
 I was originally intended to recreate Vue to some extent.

-*Note: towebp is a script for converting images to webp, width compression*
+*Note: towebp is a script for converting images to webp, with compression*

 ## Setup
 Install **Node.JS v16**, **yarn**.